Quintessential London In 2 or 3 Nights

 London's calling but you have no idea where to start.
-With just a few days, you can easily visit the must see sights in London, but you'll surely have worn through your new sneakers walking and will have exhausted yourself completely.
+With just a few days, you can easily visit the top sites in London, so why not fancy a stopover?

 Note: Always Pack Tissues represents many tried and tested travel sites as what is called an 'affiliate' partner.
 That means if you click on my ads I may get a commission from a resulting sale.